 This is very important part and most of the get biased or inclined to some certification by seeing somebody else doing in your circle.
 But the bigger question is are these certifications useful to move towards becoming Agile Coach.
 As per my experience, there are two parts of certifications.
 One is learning other is having credentials added to your profile.

 Certifications are good for learning but if you are not going to use that learning in near future, then I would not suggest going for certification, it would be waste of money and time.
 Better to go for certification when you are planning to use that skill.
 There are lot of free learning sources which one can take.

 The other part is credentialing.
 I have seen that certifications are widely used as a filter to get the right profile with assessment and interview, though nobody would ask in interviews about your certifications.
-Other problem with certifications is that they come with an expiry and once expired it is just a money-making process the certification body, there would be any learning for you.
+Other problem with certifications is that they come with an expiry.
+Once expired it is just a money-making process the certification body.
+There would not be any learning for you.
 So, think before you plan to go for any certification.
-As I mentioned earlier, learning is free only these certifications would a cost attached.
+As I mentioned earlier, learning is free only these certifications would have a cost attached.

-So finally becoming Agile Coach is a long journey, and like every other journey it starts with small steps.
-So try to do one thing at a time and have long term view in mind, don’t get deviated by small obstacles, it may take time achieve the goal to become Agile Coach but persistency would take you there, sooner or later.
+So the journey to become Agile Coach is a long one.
+Like every other journey it starts with small steps.
+So try to do one thing at a time and have long term view in mind.
+Don’t get deviated by small obstacles.
+It may take time achieve the goal to become Agile Coach but persistency would take you there, sooner or later.